spanag/eden/testing/mac/README.md

 The provided script `eden/testing/mac/build-wheel.bash` builds EDEN and packages the `eden-simulator` Python wheel for the machine's CPU architecture (or the simulated one, if it is run on Rosetta).

+*Note*: Apple's `clang` (aka `gcc` on PATH by default) is not suitable to build EDEN, because it lacks OpenMP support which is required by EDEN.
+Instead, we recommend the developer tools installed by `download-setup-requirements.bash`.

 ### Testing

 To run the full battery of tests requires validating against a 'gold' reference of what the results of the simulations should be; that reference is provided by the NEURON simulator.
 Setting NEURON up automatically and without affecting the setup is a work in progress; for now the full tests are run on a Docker on Linux environment.
-A Docker environment for EDEN on macOS is also in development.

 Instead, for the moment, a simple smoke test is run on macOS.
 Code paths are largely the same among platforms, the only practical difference is in generating code and invoking a compiler at runtime, which is what is being tested.